-7.1 Justification of the Method
+6.1 Justification of the Method

-As illustrated in Section 6, when the wind is from the south, bringing pollutants northward from the SoCAB, the long-term average pollutant concentrations measured at the Community and Landfill monitoring sites are similar.
+When the wind is from the south, bringing pollutants northward from the SoCAB, the long-term average pollutant concentrations measured at the Community and Landfill monitoring sites are similar.
 When the wind is from the north, bringing pollutants southward, the pollutant concentrations measured at the two monitoring sites are much less similar.
 This observation provides the framework to